 In this Health Topic

-Cystoscopy is the name for a procedure allowing a doctor to look into your bladder and urethra with a special telescope called a cystoscope.
+Cystoscopy is the name for a procedure allowing a doctor to look into your bladder and urethra with a special camera called a cystoscope.
 The urethra is the tube that carries urine from the bladder to the outside of the body.

 To help with diagnosis, a cystoscopy may be done to help to find the cause of symptoms such as:

 - Loss of bladder control (urinary incontinence) or overactive bladder

 - Blood in the urine (hematuria)

 - Unusual cells found in a urine sample

 - Pain in the bladder, urethra or during urination

 - During a surgical procedure, such as a hysterectomy or a procedure for the treatment of urinary incontinence, to ensure there has been no damage to the bladder or the ureters